MicrosoftDocs/Advertising/advertising/pos-feed/create-pos-feed.md

 ```

-## Matching points of sale
+## Matching Landing pages

-Points of sale include a `Match` element that contains the criteria that Bing uses to match a user to a POS.
-The following are the criterion that Bing uses to match users to points of sale.
+Landing pages include a `Match` element that contains the criteria that Bing uses to match a user to a POS.
+The following are the criterion that Bing uses to match users to Landing pages.
 The list is in order of preference.

 - country
 - currency